Library Reopening Information

 Click below to learn how we can help you connect your students to different types of course-related materials.
 If you would like help identifying or locating items for your class, contact a librarian who specializes in your subject area through our Connect with Your Librarian page.

+With the number of remote classes and the continuation of the pandemic, MC Library understands that many faculty and students prefer that the library offer e-textbooks.
 Most traditional textbook publishers' business models prevent libraries from purchasing textbooks in electronic format.
 The good news is that the library has launched a new self-service platform to help faculty locate and adopt free e-textbooks and e-books for their courses.
 Faculty can use our self-service platform, Faculty Select, to locate and adopt high-quality OERs, e-books the library already owns, or e-books the library can purchase.
 With any of these options, the e-book will be provided to you and your students, completely free of cost, as part of z-course creation.

 - Adopt E-Textbooks for Z-Courses: locate high-quality e-books and e-textbooks that you can adopt as the course text for your course.
 All items on the Faculty Select platform can be provided to you and your students as electronic course materials, completely free of cost.